 3. Thought and a future event

 The third category of synchronicity is the coincidence between a fact or thought and another that can be verified in the future.
 This acts in the form of a premonition and the author emphasizes that the images on which this phenomenon is based do not have to be literal but may have a symbolic representation.
-Of this type of synchronicity, we can also find some examples such as Sound with a lottery number and then touching or making a decision based on a supposed signal and then discovering that, for whatever reason, it was the wrong one.
+In this type of synchronicity, we can also find some examples such as sound with a lottery number and then touching or making a decision based on a supposed signal and then discovering that, for whatever reason, it was the wrong one.

-Recognize and perceive synchronicities:
+Recognize and perceive synchronicities

 For me personally, Carl Jung’s concept of synchronicity is simply a paraphrase of the creative mechanism of this reality.